-- 1. Odometer-It shows the total distance the vehicle has been driven. - Two trip meters-They show two different distances independently driven since the last time each trip meter was set to zero.
+- 1. Odometer-Shows the total distance the vehicle has been driven. - 2.
+Two trip meters-Show two different distances independently driven since the last time each trip meter was set to zero.

 You can use one trip meter to calculate the fuel economy and the other to measure the distance on each trip.
 All trip meter data is cancelled if the electrical power source is disconnected.
-Trip meter reset knob-It can reset the two trip meters to zero, and also change the meter display.
+3. Trip meter reset knob-Resets the two trip meters to zero, and also change the meter display.